keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things.md

 ```

 ### Using Subdirectories
-You may notice that the file is moved to a subdirectory specified by the user. `create_dirs` creates three subdirectories:
+You may notice that each file is moved to a subdirectory specified by the user. `create_dirs` creates three subdirectories:

 ```ruby
 def create_dirs